smattymatty/mathew-storm-site/writing_content/philosophy/-philosophy_glossary.md

 **Key terms:**

-- **Algorithmic Indifference** — The evolution from Camus's cosmic indifference.
+- **Algorithmic Indifference** - The evolution from Camus's cosmic indifference.
 Not the universe's silence, but the calculated indifference coded into systems designed for extraction.

+- **The Systemic Shrug** -

 ### Neo-Absurdism (The Trap)